MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/printing.md

 # Prepare printing resources for Microsoft Managed Desktop

 As you get ready to join Microsoft Managed Desktop, you should evaluate your printing requirements and determine the right approach for your environment.
-These are the options:
+You have these options:

 - Deploy the Microsoft hybrid cloud print solution to make it easy for Microsoft Managed Desktop devices to discover printers.
 For more information, see [Deploy Windows Server Hybrid Cloud Print](https://docs.microsoft.com/windows-server/administration/hybrid-cloud-print/hybrid-cloud-print-deploy).
 - Deploy printers directly through use of a custom PowerShell script.
 To do this, follow the steps in the [Set up local printers](#set-up-local-printers) section.